 Marilyn Marjory Drath

-A Michigan-native, Marilyn is passionate about preserving the built environment.
-Her doctoral research draws on previous graduate work in urban planning and looks for intersections between the development of the planning profession, urban history, cultural landscapes, historic preservation, and large-scale cultural events.
+Marilyn is a doctoral candidate who is passionate about preserving the built environment.
+Her dissertation investigates the decisions made by state and local officials to preserve the sites and landscapes associated with world’s fairs held between the late nineteenth and early twentieth centuries.
+Her research draws on previous graduate work in urban planning and looks at the intersection of urban history, historic preservation, memory, and the built legacy of cultural mega events.

-While working on her PhD in Public History, Marilyn is concurrently pursuing the Teaching & Communication Certificate, a program of the NC State Graduate School, and the City Design Certificate, an interdisciplinary effort between NC State’s College of Design and UNC’s Department of City & Regional Planning.
+While working on her PhD in Public History, Marilyn is concurrently pursuing the Teaching & Communication Certificate, a program of the NC State Graduate School.

 - M.U.P in Community, Economic, & Real Estate Development Planning from University of Michigan, 2012